SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 TODO: Add some details on how to troubleshoot iflow issues and issues with events not being picked up.
 -->

-## Scenario 3 - BusinessPartner: AEMBusinessPartnerAddressCheck (optional)
+## Scenario 3 - BusinessPartner: AEMBusinessPartner AddressCheck (optional)
 Duration: 1:00:00

 ### Setup/Configure Dependency Services